posquit0/Awesome-CV/README.md

 #### Requirements

 A full TeX distribution is assumed.
 [Various distributions for different operating systems (Windows, Mac, \*nix) are available](http://tex.stackexchange.com/q/55437) but TeX Live is recommended.

+If you don't want to install the dependencies on your system, this can also be obtained via [Docker](https://docker.com).

-You can [install TeX from upstream](https://tex.stackexchange.com/q/1092) (recommended; most up-to-date) or use `sudo apt-get install texlive-full` if you really want that.
+You can [install TeX from upstream](http://tex.stackexchange.com/q/1092) (recommended; most up-to-date) or use `sudo apt-get install texlive-full` or `yum install texlive-scheme-full` if you really want that.
 (It's generally a few years behind.)

-If you don't want to install the dependencies on your system, this can also be obtained via [Docker](https://docker.com).

 #### Usage